pyvista/scikit-gmsh/CONTRIBUTING.rst

 .. code:: bash

-   python -m pytest -v --cov pvgmsh
+   python -m pytest -v --cov scikit-gmsh

 Unit testing can take some time, if you wish to speed it up, set the number of processors with the ``-n`` flag.
 This uses ``pytest-xdist`` to